- Freezing of warts

 - Minor surgery

 - Surgical removal of a birthmark

-- After the procedure, you may feel pain or tingling, which usually recedes within a few minutes to a few hours.
+- After the procedure, you might feel pain or stinging that passes in up to two hours.

 - The procedure can cause blisters to the treated areas that last for 1-2 weeks.